Learn our story, from the beginning and into the future.

 Why Us?

-Central Oregonians and their families for more than 100 years.
+Our experienced, compassionate staff has been caring for Central Oregonians and their families for more than 100 years.

 Historic Niswonger Home Began as a Hall